-Here at Buddy we’ve been working together for over 7 years.
+Here at Buddy we’ve been working together since 2008.
 We’ve done many projects of different size and type, continually evolving and improving the way we collaborate.
-Upon hearing ‘collaborate’ we usually think of words like manager, milestone, sprint, scrum or kanban.
-In this article we shall focus on stuff related with code collaboration: introducing changes, solving conflicts, using branches, and more.
+Upon hearing "collaborate" we usually think of words like "manager", "milestone", "sprint", "scrum" or "kanban".

 The basic workflow is great for developing a simple website.
 However, once two developers start working on two separate functionalities within one project, problems begin to appear.

-Feature Branch and Merge requests
+Feature Branches and Merge requests

-Before a branch is merged to master, it needs to be verified and checked for errors.
+Master, it needs to be verified and checked for errors.
 Junior developers can create a merge request and assign it to one of the Seniors, so they can review the code and leave comments.
 If everything’s okay, the request is accepted and the branch is merged.